Za’atar Chicken with Tahini Lemon Sauce

 The tahini and lemon sauce can be made up to 3 days in advance and stored in an airtight container in the fridge.
 I recommend grilling the chicken up to a few hours in advance and quickly warming it in the oven before serving.

 Leftover za’atar chicken will last for up to 4 days in the fridge stored in an airtight container.
 I like adding any leftover chicken to a salad and using the tahini lemon sauce as salad dressing.
-This chicken is also delicious in a wrap or served on cauliflower rice with roasted veggies.
+This chicken dish is also delicious in a wrap or served on cauliflower rice with roasted veggies.
 Leftover tahini lemon sauce will last for up to a week in the fridge and can be served with any type of grilled beef, pork or fish or with grilled vegetables.

 Here are a few more Middle Eastern inspired recipes that you might enjoy: